jonaskello/tslint-immutable/README.md

 alert('Hello world!')
 ```

-This rule checks that the value of an expression is assign to a variable.
+This rule checks that the value of an expression is assigned to a variable.
 However it will still be possible to perform mutations, eg. this rule will not catch these expressions:

 ```TypeScript
 const namesWithBar = names.concat([' bar ']) // ok, bound to another variable